Allfeat/docs/docs/faq.md

 A: Please refer to the [Prerequisites](prerequisites.md) and [Installing Allfeat from Source](installation/from-source.md) documents for detailed instructions on setting up your environment.

 ### Q: What programming languages can I use to develop smart contracts on Allfeat?
-A: You can use Ink!, a Rust-based eDSL, for writing Wasm smart contracts, or Solidity for EVM-compatible smart contracts.
+A: You can use Solidity for EVM-compatible smart contracts.

 ### Q: Can I run Allfeat without Docker?
 A: Yes, you can run Allfeat directly on your operating system.
 Please see [Running a Local Node without Docker](running-a-node/without-docker.md) for instructions.